Your buying guide for the best Android phones in 2018

 But cheaper phones can have flagship specs - and especially when you consider some of the surprisingly affordable Chinese phones we review.

 In 2018 a flagship Android phone specification will look something like this:

 • 5-6in Quad-HD IPS display with Gorilla Glass 4

 • Qualcomm Snapdragon 835/845 processor or comparable octa-core chip

 • 4GB+ of RAM

 • 32GB of storage, plus microSD support

 • Fingerprint scanner

-• 12Mp and higher primary camera with dual-tone flash, optical image stabilisation, laser autofocus and large apertures, plus support for 4K video recording
+• 12Mp and higher primary camera with dual-tone flash, optical image stabilisation, laser autofocus and large apertures, plus support for 4K video recording and slow motion

 • 8Mp and higher selfie camera